-Loans granted and received by the Company have fixed interest rates, thus the Company is not subject to interest rate risk.
+Loans granted and received by the Company have fixed interest rates, thus the Company is not subject to interest rate risk, except for concluded financial leasing agreements which have a 3-month EURIBOR variable interest rate component.
+This interest rate risk is insignificant.